ingridgallegosp/PROJECTS-cashflow/README.md

 # Konomi - Cashflow App

-Konomi - a foreign word for "economy" in Japanese, a language with a rich cultural heritage
+Konomi - a foreign word for "economy" in Japanese

 ## Recommended IDE Setup